Skip to content

 In addition to struggling with keeping a consistent schedule, ADHD can also lead to racing thoughts and difficulty quieting the mind.
 In turn, this can result in having trouble falling or staying asleep throughout the night.
 When you need insomnia help with this particular condition, it’s wise to have a pre-bedtime routine for clearing your mind.
 Unfortunately, ADHD medication and other symptoms have the potential to interfere.

-When you want to understand ADHD and insomnia a little bit better, it’s important to fully research the symptoms of ADHD.
+If you want to understand ADHD and insomnia a little bit better, it’s important to fully research the symptoms of ADHD.
 It’s possible that you just haven’t been diagnosed yet and your insomnia has a concrete cause.

 Back To Top